Pratt Institute: Residence halls

-Pratt, a residential campus, offers seven different residence options for its students.
-All residence hall students are provided with a bed (twin extra-long), a desk, a chair, and a dresser.
-Students residing in a dorm without in-unit kitchens are required to be on a mandatory meal plan (Stabile, Emerson, ELJ, and Pantas), while those with in-unit kitchens can sign up for an optional meal plan (Willoughby and Grand Avenue).
+Pratt, a residential campus, offers seven residence options for its students.
+All residence hall students are provided with a bed (twin extra-long), desk, chair, and dresser.
+Students residing in a dorm without in-unit kitchens are required to be on a meal plan (Stabile, Emerson, ELJ, and Pantas), while those with in-unit kitchens can sign up for an optional meal plan (Willoughby and Grand Avenue).
 Emerson Place, Leo J. Pantas Hall, and Vincent A. Stabile Hall are the primary freshman dorms.
-In total, 51 percent of undergraduate students reside on campus while 92 percent of incoming freshmen students reside on campus.
-Pratt offers the following residence halls for students to choose from:
+In total, 51 percent of undergraduate students reside on campus, while 92 percent of incoming freshmen students reside on campus.
+Pratt offers the following residence halls for students: